iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#013] [Emergency Announcement].md

 Did the connection just cut off all of a sudden?
 Anyone with the same problem?

 **PAFF-Official**<br>
 Regarding the traffic flow, staff members have been informed.
 Please follow their instructions to leave the venue.
-Regarding ticket refunds, please follow **@PAFF-Official** as more details will be coming soon.
+Regarding ticket refunds, please follow **@PAFF\-Official** as more details will be coming soon.
 Right now I am focused on taking care of PAFF, sorry for any inconvenience caused...

 **SancTityKnight**<br>
 Good work Sis Helena!
 Hope PAFF is OK, everyone pray for PAFF! <br>